PatrickCoffey/TLRweb/README.md

 ## Background
 This is a basic dashboard written in Python Django.
-It must have atleast the same functionality as the current traffic light reports with no increase in difficulty to use.
+It must have atleast the same functionality as the current Traffic Light Reports with no increase in difficulty to use.
+Traffic Light Reports are a specific type of Chonic Disease dashboard, they were designed by Dr. Gary Sinclair for the NT DOH.

 The coice of using a Django app is very easy as python is a very simple language and there is a huge amount of information on the internet regarding how to use.